Koe ga Dasenai Shōjo wa "Kanojo ga Yasashisugiru" to Omotte Iru

 is a Japanese manga series written by Ichi Yamura.
 It was initially published as a webcomic on the author's Twitter account.
 It was later serialized in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion from February 2020 to January 2024.

+Synopsis

+A new transfer student named Mashiro Oto has arrived into the classroom of Kikuno Kokosaki.
+Mashiro has trouble communicating with people due to her inability to speak and holds a notepad describing her thoughts, but when Kokosaki starts talking to her, she's excited due to having someone she can talk to, believing that Kokosaki is kind.
+However, what she is unaware of is that Kokosaki is a telepath.

 Publication

 Written and illustrated by Ichi Yamura, Koe ga Dasenai Shōjo wa "Kanojo ga Yasashisugiru" to Omotte Iru was initially published as a webcomic on the author's Twitter account on November 27, 2019.
-It was later serialized in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion from February 13, 2020 to January 11, 2024.
-Its chapters were collected into thirteen tankōbon volumes from July 8, 2020 to March 7, 2024.
+It was later serialized in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion from February 13, 2020, to January 11, 2024.
+Its chapters were collected into thirteen tankōbon volumes from July 8, 2020, to March 7, 2024.